Here at UofG we have 4 student bodies rather just one student association.

 STUDENTS’ REPRESENTATIVE COUNCIL

-During Freshers’ Week, the SRC’s flagship event is the two day Freshers’ Fair.
-The fair is packed full of clubs and societies and is your chance to see what you can get involved in.
-Local businesses are also there to talk to you so it’s a great event to attend – especially for the freebies and goody bags.
-The SRC also runs the late-night Freshers’ Week buses taking you home after a night out in one of the unions which is ideal for those of you moving into the university’s halls of residence.
+During Freshers’ Week, the SRC’s flagship event is the two day Freshers’ Festival.
+The Festival will be your chance to meet loads of clubs and societies you can get involved in.
+Local businesses are also there to talk to you so it’s a great event to attend.
 Look out for the SRC’s Freshers’ Helpers in blue t-shirts throughout the week to ask any more questions.

 GLASGOW UNIVERSITY SPORTS ASSOCIATION

 As the oldest student body on campus, the Glasgow University Sports Association (GUSA) provides an effective voice to all our student sport members.

 At GUSA, we pride ourselves in having something for all students.
 Whether you are completely new to sport or an elite athlete, we can cater for you!
 In our partnership with UofG Sport, we work with over 50 affiliated sports clubs as well as delivering free fitness classes and opportunities for recreational sport within our facilities.
 You can find out more about GUSA and sport at the University by popping into the Stevenson Building or on our Glasgow University Sport website: https://www.gla.ac.uk/myglasgow/sport/gusa/

 Sport and physical activity have proven to have a huge impact on mental health and academic performance!
 It’s also an incredible way of making friends for life and really helps bond you to a group that will stick with you throughout your whole UofG experience.